Ulysses vs. iA Writer: A New Comparison

 When you stop paying, the only thing that’s disabled is writing.
 They don’t disable opening, or reading, or even exporting.
 You can’t put new things in, but everything you’ve already got in Ulysses stays accessible, stays safely backed up, and can be infinitely exported with the full feature set so you can take it with you wherever you need it.

-As far as cost is concerned, I’m as worried as anyone about a future where everything is subscription.
+As far as cost is concerned, I’m as worried as anyone about the future where everything is subscription.
 I can’t afford them all.
 But I can afford to selectively pay for the tools that enable me to do my job.
 Figuring out which is which is my problem, not theirs.

 A typical freelance writing assignment will cover that cost and then some.
 So in terms of value, that would be one of the cheapest software investments I make, even if it did cost $100/year.